Treating Co-Occurring Disorders

 Interestingly, a large percentage of people who have co-occurring disorders are not thoroughly assessed or diagnosed properly.
 Often, many individuals are only diagnosed with only one of their co-occurring disorders.
 This can result in a number of difficulties with treatment.

 Having both depression and alcohol use disorder, for example, and only treating depression might not significantly affect the alcohol use disorder.
 Therefore, individuals who have co-occurring diagnoses should have both issues treated concurrently.
 The suggested approach to treating co-occurring diagnoses is known as an integrated approach.

-The goal of an integrated treatment program is to help the individual manage their mental health issues, become abstinent from drugs, and reach their highest possible level of independence.
-An integrated treatment program uses a multidimensional team approach to address an individual diagnosed with co-occurring disorders in 4 stages, including:13
+The goal of an integrated treatment program is to help the individual manage their mental health issues, become abstinent from substances of misuse, and reach their highest possible level of independence.
+An integrated treatment program uses a multidimensional team approach in 4 stages to address a person’s diagnosed co-occurring disorders.
+These stages include:13

 Because there are so many different combinations of co-occurring disorders, and because every person is different when it comes to recovery, treatment for co-occurring disorders can vary drastically from person to person.
 This is why tailoring the treatment program to the individual’s needs along the way is so important.

 Co-Occurring Disorder Treatment at Oxford Treatment Center